-The airport (officially Maharishi Valmiki International Airport, Ayodhya Dham) opened in early 2024 and has a modern terminal handling several domestic flights a day to cities such as Delhi, Mumbai and Bangalore.
-Despite the “International” branding, scheduled service is currently domestic only.
-No enclosed smoking lounge is listed among its passenger facilities, so plan to smoke outside the terminal before security.
+The airport — officially Maharishi Valmiki International Airport, Ayodhya Dham — was inaugurated on 30 December 2023, with commercial flights starting in January 2024.
+Its interim terminal covers about 6,250 sq m and is sized for roughly one million passengers a year, handling several domestic flights a day to cities such as Delhi, Mumbai, Bengaluru and Ahmedabad.
+Despite the “International” branding, scheduled service is domestic only for now (international operations are planned for later expansion phases).
+No enclosed smoking lounge is listed among its passenger facilities.

 For India airport smoking rules, the PECA vape ban, lighter-machine instructions, and other rules, see our India smoking guide.